dgroomes/stackoverflow-look-back/search-api/README.md

 * [x] DONE Read the sample posts
 * [x] DONE Index the sample posts (the htmlBody)
+* [ ] Index and search on question titles
+   * Index
+   * Search
-* [ ] Nice to have.
-Can we index the htmlBody and the tags separately?
+* [ ] Index and search on the tags (maybe figure out facets first?)
+   * Index
+   * Search (this might have to go away with facets because the shape is different than the "main content")
 * [ ] Facet search
 * [x] DONE JSONify the API response (so it can be used the search-ui).
 * [x] DONE Adapt search-ui to point optionally to Algolia or search-api.
 This should be decently possible, a lot of projects